-There are many different reasons that single individuals, along with couples, decide to preserve their eggs, embryos, or sperm.
-Since fertility tends to decrease with age, some individuals/couples undergo the procedure to beat the biological clock of the human body.
+There are many different reasons that single individuals, as well as couples, decide to preserve their eggs, embryos, or sperm.
+Since fertility rates tend to decrease with age, some individuals/couples undergo this cryopreservation procedure to beat the biological clock of the human body.

-Radiation and chemotherapy also have destructive effects on fertility, making it almost impossible for a person to conceive after the completion of treatments.
+Radiation and chemotherapy also have destructive effects on fertility, making it almost impossible for a person to conceive after the completion of their treatments.
 Before undergoing chemotherapy and/or radiation therapy, individuals often seek to undergo a cryopreservation procedure in order to increase the likelihood of having their own biological children.
-Egg, ovarian tissue, and sperm cryopreservations provide a significantly higher chance of conception for individuals/couples when they are ready to commit to having children.
+Egg, ovarian tissue, and sperm cryopreservation provides a significantly higher chance of conception for individuals/couples when they are ready to commit to having children and growing their family.

-Oocyte Cryopreservation, the scientific name for egg freezing, is the preservation of mature eggs following hormone stimulation to achieve pregnancy at a later time.
-It is currently offered to women who are interested in preserving their fertility or delaying pregnancy electively, or for those women with a diagnosis of cancer at risk of losing their egg reserve and the potential to have a child due to surgery, chemotherapy or radiation.
-Egg reserve decreases significantly with the increasing reproductive age therefore, egg freezing is a smart option for women who want to possibly have children later in life, but just can’t right now.
+Oocyte Cryopreservation, the scientific name for freezing your eggs, is the preservation of mature eggs following hormone stimulation to achieve pregnancy at a later time.
+This oocyte cryopreservation is currently offered to women who are interested in preserving their fertility or delaying a pregnancy electively.
+This procedure is also offered to women with a diagnosis of cancer who are at risk of losing their egg reserve and the potential to have a child due to surgery, chemotherapy, or radiation.
+Your egg reserve decreases significantly with the increasing reproductive age.
+Therefore, egg freezing is a smart option for women who want to have children later in life, but just can’t right now.

-When the pregnancy is desired at a later time in life, eggs are then thawed and fertilized with sperm and embryos are transferred into the uterus.
-This process is called in vitro fertilization (IVF), a common type of treatment used for infertility patients
+When the pregnancy is desired at a later time in life, eggs are then thawed and fertilized with sperm, and embryos are transferred into the uterus.
+This fertility process is called in vitro fertilization (IVF), a common type of treatment used for infertility patients.

-Freezing of an embryo can take place 1-5 days after fertilization.
-Typically, we like to freeze the embryo during the blastocyst stage (day 5).
-The reason for this is because most of the chromosomally abnormal embryos will stop developing in culture and do not progress to the blastocyst stage, therefore leaving the strongest embryos which will lead to a better chance of pregnancy.
+Embryo freezing can take place 1-5 days after fertilization.
+Typically, at Red Rock Fertility Center, we like to freeze the embryo during the blastocyst stage (day 5).
+The reason for this is because most chromosomally abnormal embryos will stop developing in culture and do not progress to the blastocyst stage, leaving the strongest embryos which will lead to a better chance of pregnancy.

 Sperm freezing is offered to men for many different reasons.
-Some may be undergoing testicular surgery, chemo or radiation therapy, and would like to preserve their future fertility.
-Also, age affects the quality of sperm, therefore, if you believe that it may be a while before you decide to actually have a family you may want to consider cryopreserving (freezing).
+Some may be undergoing testicular surgery, such as chemo or radiation therapy, and would like to preserve their future fertility.
+Age affects the quality of sperm, therefore, if you believe that it may be a while before you decide to actually have a family you may want to consider cryopreserving, also known as fertility freezing.